bridgecrewio/checkov/.github/PULL_REQUEST_TEMPLATE.md

 [//]: # "
     # PR Title
     Be aware that we use the title to create changelog automatically and therefore only allow specific prefixes
+    - break:    to indicate a breaking change, this supersedes any of the types
     - feat:     to indicate new features or checks
     - fix:      to indicate a bugfix or handling of edge cases of existing checks
-    - break: to indicate a breaking change
     - docs:     to indicate an update to our documentation
-    - chore: to indicate adjustments to workflow files or dependency updates Addtionally we encourage adding a scope to the prefix, which indicates the targeted framework, otherwise 'general' will be assumed. ex. feat(terraform): add CKV_AWS_123 to ensure that VPC Endpoint Service is configured for Manual Acceptance "
+    - chore:    to indicate adjustments to workflow files or dependency updates
+    - platform: to indicate a change needed for the platform Additionally we encourage adding a scope to the prefix, which indicates the targeted framework, otherwise 'general' will be assumed. ex. feat(terraform): add CKV_AWS_123 to ensure that VPC Endpoint Service is configured for Manual Acceptance "